 Travelling a long way to visit a specialist

 You can get help from the National Travel Assistance Scheme to pay for your travel and accommodation if:

-- you can’t get other government help with travel costs
+- you cannot get other government help with travel costs

 - you travel a long way to see a specialist, or

 - you have very frequent visits.